Alexandra M. Freund, Prof. Dr. phil.

-Generally speaking, I am interested in process of developmental regulation across the lifespan.
+I am interested in processes of developmental regulation across the lifespan.
 What are the basic processes guiding individual behavior and experience over time?
 How do we become who we are?
-To address these «big questions», I adopted the lifespan perspective of the model of selection, optimization, and compensation (SOC, Baltes & Baltes, 1990) and elaborated it in an action-theoretical framework (e.g., Freund & Baltes, 2000).
-The central assumption guiding my research is that individuals actively shape the direction and level of their development through selecting, pursuing, and maintaining goals in interaction with social or environmental opportunity structures.
+To address these «big questions», I adopt a lifespan perspective assuming that individuals actively shape the direction and level of their development through selecting, pursuing, and maintaining goals in interaction with social or environmental opportunity structures.

 (1) Age-related expectations: These expectations are reflected in social norms (e.g., age for starting school) that inform about age-related opportunity structures and goal-relevant resources.
-Personal beliefs about the appropriate timing and sequencing of goals are informed but not determined by social norms and expectations.
-They also reflect individual values and experiences (e.g., appropriate age to start dating).
+Personal beliefs about the appropriate timing and sequencing of goals are informed by social norms and expectations as well as by personal experiences and values.

-(2) Personal goals: Together, social and personal expectations directly influence behavior and also the personal goals a person selects and pursues (e.g., being successful in one's profession).
-In addition to consciously represented personal goals, unconscious goals and motives (e.g., achievement motivation) influence behavior and development.
-I assume that these levels of goals interact in complex ways.
-For instance, age-related social expectations might directly influence behavior (as discussed in the literature on the perception-action link), which, via self-observational processes, might contribute to conscious personal goals that direct future behavior.
+(2) Personal goals: Social and personal expectations directly influence behavior and also the personal goals a person selects and pursues (e.g., being successful in one's profession).
+In addition to consciously represented personal goals, non-conscious goals and motives (e.g., social approach motives) influence behavior and development.

 - Freund, A. M., & Hennecke, M. (2011).
 Changing eating behaviour vs. losing weight: The role of goal focus for weight loss in overweight women.
 Psychology and Health.
 Advance online publication. doi:10.1080/08870446.2011.570867